JoakimChan/Databaser_Evenemanghantering/documentation/Test.md

 ### Steps
 1. Create API requests that POST, GET data that contains special characters and non-English
-2. Implement a test code that checks the status code 201 created and if the GET contains special characters and non-English
+2. Implement a test code in Postman that checks the status code 201 created and if the GET contains special characters and non-English
 3. Send: /Test /6. /GET-request - getAllEvent (to store tempVenue and tempGuest)
 4. Send: /Test /6. /POST-request - postSpecialCharacters
 5. Send: /Test /6. /GET-request - getSpecialCharacters